google/yapf/README.md

   -vv, --verbose        print out file names while processing
 ```

+### Using YAPF within your favorite editor
+YAPF is supported by multiple editors via community extensions or plugins.
+See [Editor Support](EDITOR%20SUPPORT.md) for more info.

 ### Return Codes

 Normally YAPF returns zero on successful program termination and non-zero